Spico197/paper-hero/README.md

 # 💪 Paper Hero

-A toolkit to help search papers from aclanthology, arXiv and dblp.
+A toolkit to help search for papers from aclanthology, arXiv and dblp.

 ## 🌴 Setup